-This website is operated by Revolution Foundation, the organization that hosts the CANCER/EVOLUTION Summit and owns the CANCER/EVOLUTION documentary.
-Your privacy is important to us.
+This website is operated by Revolution Foundation, the non-profit organization that hosts the CANCER/EVOLUTION Summit and distributes the CANCER/EVOLUTION docu-series.
+Brad and I are humans, too, and understand how important privacy is.
+It’s one of my passions.
 It is our policy to respect your privacy regarding any information we may collect from you across our website, https://cancerevolution.events/, and other sites we own and operate.

 1. Information we collect

 When you visit our website, our servers may automatically log the standard data provided by your web browser.
 It may include your computer’s Internet Protocol (IP) address, your browser type and version, the pages you visit, the time and date of your visit, the time spent on each page, and other details.